eexxyy/cluster/README.md

 # cluster
-This file is some sample data per for the paper "Slope-based Shape Cluster Method for Smart Metering Load Profiles".
+This file is some sample data for the paper "Slope-based Shape Cluster Method for Smart Metering Load Profiles".
+The four .rar file should be downloaded together to open the txt file.